 Pro tip: Place the video window as close to your actual webcam as possible so when you’re looking at the interviewer, you’ll also be looking at the webcam.

 9. Do a test run

-No matter how much you prepare, a video tool can break and your call can fizzle out into the electronic ether.
-Do a test run the day of your interview to make sure everything is still working and be prepared to send an alternate suggestion, such as a traditional phone call, to the interviewers in case technology fails.
+No matter how much you prepare, a video tool can break, and your call can fizzle out into the electronic ether.
+Do a test run the day of your interview to make sure everything is still working, and be prepared to send an alternate suggestion, such as a traditional phone call, to the interviewers in case your technology fails.

 Once you have your quiet corner with reliable internet picked out and a laptop charged and ready, you’re almost ready to wow your interviewer.
 But consider these things for the big dance:

-Don’t move!
-OK, so that’s not entirely reasonable, but try not to fidget, swivel your chair, type on the keyboard, or leave the frame of the video chat.
-It’s distracting and feels offputting.
+- Don’t move!
+Okay, so that’s not entirely reasonable, but try not to fidget, swivel your chair, type on the keyboard, or leave the frame of the video chat.
+It’s distracting and feels off-putting.

-If something happens with the connection, be honest!
-We’re never upset if a candidate asks us to repeat something because the screen froze temporarily.
+- If something happens with the connection, be honest!
+Everyone understands that a video call can have some glitches, so it’s always okay to ask someone to repeat something because the screen froze temporarily.

 It’s show time!

 In the end, interviewing for a remote job is no different than interviewing for any job at a co-located company: You need to convey your passion for the company and display what value you can add to their business.